MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/csv-connector.md

 #### Create a SharePoint app

 1. Go to  `https://Org-Name.sharepoint.com/sites/mysite/_layouts/15/appregnew.aspx`.
-2. On the Client ID and Client Secret fields, select **Generate**.
+2. On the client ID and client secret fields, select **Generate**.
 1. For **Title**, enter an app name.
 1. In the **App domain** field, enter `www.gcs.com`.
 1. In the **Redirect** URL field, enter `https://www.gcs.com`.
 1. Select **Create**.
-1. Copy the app configuration information, including the Client ID and Client Secret.
-You'll need it when you set up the CSV connector.
+1. Copy the app configuration information, including the client ID and client secret.
+You'll need it when you set up the CSV Microsoft Graph connector.

-#### Enable app permissions to allow CustomAppAuthentication
+#### Enable app permissions to allow customAppAuthentication

 In PowerShell ([SharePoint Online Management Shell](/powershell/sharepoint/sharepoint-online/connect-sharepoint-online)), run these commands in administrative mode.
 Use the email address of the admin configuring the connector and your organization name.
 When the password pop-up appears, the admin should enter their password.